-Nuclear weapons are destructive weapons, created to release the energy from a nuclear reaction.
-These reactions can be broadly categorized in to two, as fission reactions and fusion reactions.
-In nuclear weapons, either a fission reaction or combinations of fission and fusion reactions are used.
-In a fission reaction, a large unstable nucleus is split into smaller stable nuclei and in the process, energy is released.
-In a fusion reaction, two types of nuclei are combined together, releasing energy.
-Atomic bomb and hydrogen bomb are two types of bombs, which accommodate energy released from above reactions to cause explosions.
+Nuclear weapons are destructive weapons that can release the energy from a nuclear reaction.
+We can categorize these reactions into two categories as fission reactions and fusion reactions.
+In nuclear weapons, we use either a fission reaction or combinations of fission and fusion reactions.
+In a fission reaction, a large unstable nucleus splits into smaller stable nuclei and in the process, energy releases.
+Likewise, in a fusion reaction, two types of nuclei combine together, releasing energy.
+Atomic bomb and hydrogen bomb are two types of bombs, which contain energy, and that releases from the above reactions to cause explosions.

-What is the difference between a Hydrogen Bomb and Atomic Bomb?
+What is the Difference Between Hydrogen and Atomic Bomb?

 The hydrogen bomb is a very powerful bomb, and its destructive power comes from the rapid release of energy during the nuclear fusion of the hydrogen isotopes; that is, deuterium and tritium, using an atom bomb as a trigger.
 The atomic bomb is a powerful bomb in which the destructive power comes from the rapid release of energy during the nuclear fission reactions of unstable nuclei.
 Therefore, the key difference between hydrogen and atomic bomb is that in hydrogen bombs, both fission and fusion reactions take place whereas in atomic bombs only fission reactions occur.